 This design was an amazing journey that took me through my newest obsession, FRAX, on my iPad and iPhone to discover another world of Guilloché, Butterfly Curves, and some of the other miracles from the brain of one of the FRAX geniuses, Tom Beddard.
 The background has a number of fractals put together and all of the flowers and leaves are from other fractals.
 Many of the shapes of the flowers are either Guilloché or Butterfly Curves.

 I also created a fractal from a photo I took of an hibiscus in my garden, sent it though FRAX, and then through several other iPad and iPhone apps and finally altered the color and made a composite in Photoshop.
 I then used it as a texture to tone all of the patterns.

 My batik image is also created from a fractal that I generated in FRAX.

 It, too, went through a cumbersome (but totally engrossing) project to generate the same fractal a number of times but with different color combinations and then put them together in Photoshop.
 That was only the tip of the iceberg as I decided to also make it repeat.
 The repeat process combined the fractal in several ways and a lot of blend modes and luminosity masks!

 The final two patterns weren’t quite as complex to create.
 The next one is a combination of a fractal, Photoshop filters, and another iPad application, TileDeck Lite, that creates patterns as you doodle.

 I used parts of a single fractal made into a pattern and then severely manipulated in Photoshop—which is usually my drug (uh… program) of choice!
 I can play happily in the Photoshop sandbox for hours without coming out of my trance.

 Thank you for visiting!
-I hope you enjoyed my tour and my process and will check back to see what other goodies I create.
+I hope you enjoyed my process and will check back to see what other goodies I create.